 If you need help finding the right person to talk to contact the Division of Continuing & Professional Education at 303-315-3700 or firstname.lastname@example.org.

-If you have ever taken classes within the CU system, it is likely that you already have a Student ID.
-The Records Office or your home department can check the system to see if you already have a record. *Keep in mind that you may be listed under a former name.
+If you have ever taken classes within the CU system, it is likely that you already have a Student ID number.
+The Office of the Registrar (303-315-2600) or your home department can check the system to see if you already have a record. *Keep in mind that you may be listed under a former name.

 Instructions on how to access your university email account are available.